zschok3/project-5/README.md

 	* Writing at least 2 correct tests using nose (put them in `tests`, follow Project 3 if necessary), and all should pass.

-* If DB operations do not work as expected (either submit fails to store information, or display fails to retrive and show information correctly), 60 points will be docked.
+* If DB operations do not work as expected (either submit fails to store information, or display fails to retrieve and show information correctly), 60 points will be docked.

 * If database-related tests are not found in `brevets/tests/`, or are incomplete, or do not pass, 20 points will be docked.